Nicca42/Ethereum/Educational/Vyper/README.md

 ## Contract Set Up
 The file extension type is `.vy`

 Whatever version of vyper you have installed is the version of vyper the compiler will use.
-You do not get to specify the version explicitly.
+You do not need to specify the version explicitly.

 As Vyper is pythonic, the tabbing of code is vital.
-Please note, that the code inside a contract does not need to be one tab in.
 I.e:
 ```
-# Declaring the contract
-contract ContractName:

 # The code is against the margin, and is not a tab in.
 Transfer: event({_from: indexed(address), _to: indexed(address), _tokenId: indexed(uint256)})

 # The event does not need to be a tab in, like below.
     Transfer: event({_from: indexed(address), _to: indexed(address), _tokenId: indexed(uint256)})

-# The code within this contract is against the margin, the code withing each function is then tabbed
+# The code within this contract is against the margin,
+# the code withing each function is then tabbed
 @public
 @constant
 def aFuction(_tokenId: uint256) -> bool: